rust-lang/reference/src/behavior-considered-undefined.md

   [`UnsafeCell<U>`].
 References and boxes must not be dangling while they are live.
 The exact liveness duration is not specified, but some bounds exist:
-  * For references, the liveness duration is upper-bounded by the syntactic lifetime assigned by the borrow checker.
+  * For references, the liveness duration is upper-bounded by the syntactic lifetime assigned by the borrow checker; it cannot be live any *longer* than that lifetime.
   * Each time a reference or box is passed to or returned from a function, it is considered live.
   * When a reference (but not a `Box`!) is passed to a function, it is live at